-My first couple of months on this residency has been a whirlwind to say the least.
+My first couple of months on this residency at The Royal Standard has been a whirlwind to say the least.

 I didn't realise quite how difficult and strange it would be to uproot my life and move to a new city not knowing anyone, having to find a house, a job and friends - not to mention how that change can affect making art!

-When I first got here I became familiar my surroundings through drawing.
-I walked and walked, sketching everything that caught my eye.
-But when I got to the studio I couldn't quite transfer them in to paintings or oil pastel drawings - to be honest that didn’t feel the most natural way for me.
-I work really well from imagery and imagination – that’s where most of my ideas come from but I felt that because I was in a new city I felt a pressure to be inspired by it.
+It’s hard to balance work and studio-time but I've managed to settle in finally.
+When I first arrived in Liverpool I became familiar with my surroundings by drawing, I walked and walked, sketching everything that caught my eye.
+However, when I got to the studio, I couldn't quite transfer the drawings into paintings or oil pastel works and to be honest, this didn’t feel like the most natural way of working for me; I usually work from found imagery and my imagination, but because I was in a new city I felt a pressure to be inspired by it.